psi4/psi4numpy/Self-Consistent-Field/README.md

 - `psi4` - Global object.
 - `energy` - Global object.
 - `mol` - A Psi4 molecule object.
 - `ndocc` - Number of occupied orbitals.
-If `None` the number of occupied orbitals is guess based of nuclear charge.
+If `None` the number of occupied orbitals is guessed based on nuclear charge.
 - `scf_type` - ERI algorithm utilized to build J and K matrices.
 - `guess` - Initial orbital selection.